P403n1x87/thehubofheliopolis/content/2022-02-11-pytest-cunit.md

 the `pytest` process when we run into a segmentation fault, which is not so rare when running arbitrary C code.
-Not only that, but we would like to get some useful information, like a traceback, that could give us insight as to where the problem might actually be!
+Not only that, but we would like to get some useful information, like a traceback, that could give us insight as to where the problem might be!
 One of the many strengths of `pytest` is its [extensive configuration API][pytest-api].
 How do we use it to not crash the test runner?
 The idea is to spawn another `pytest` process that runs just _a_ test.
 Now, if that test causes a segmentation fault, the parent process will keep running the other tests.
 Let's put this into `tests/cunit/conftest.py`

     :::python
     # file: tests/cunit/conftest.py